The Trench

 I present to you WATSON, a direct descendant of our Nestor trench coat, improved, revisited, with Jean-Michel our favorite Parisian designer.

-A quick reminder of previous episodes:
+Little reminder of the previous episodes:

-It spanned history, including the Second World War, carried by the liberating Allied officers.
+He crossed history, including the Second World War, carried by the liberating Allied officers.

 “Elementary my dear WATSON” would exclaim Sherlock Holmes, prince of detectives.